sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 much lower than the 49\% rate that we were getting by using the orthodox *t*-test.

-In some ways, thit is remarkable.
+In some ways, this is remarkable.
 The entire *point* of orthodox null hypothesis testing is to control the Type I error rate.
 Bayesian methods are not actually designed to do this at all.
 Yet, as it turns out, when faced with a “trigger happy” researcher who keeps running hypothesis